moonshot-nagayama-pj/PnPQ/CONTRIBUTING.md

 Follow the steps below in order to create and publish a release for PnPQ

-1. Decide to create a release
+1. Decide to create a release.
-2. Ensures all PRs have user-friendly titles
+1. Create a `release-A.B.C` branch.
-3. Create a `release-A.B.C` branch
+1. Remove the `.dev` suffix in the version field in `pyproject.toml` (update version if necessary).
-4. Remove the `.dev` suffix in the version field in `pyproject.toml` (update version if necessary)
+1. Commit `git commit -am 'Release version A.B.C'` and push changes to branch.
-5. Commit `git commit -am 'Release version A.B.C'` and push changes to branch
+1. Create a tag `git tag -am 'Release version A.B.C' vA.B.C` and push `git push origin vA.B.C`.
-6. Create a tag `git tag -am 'Release version A.B.C' vA.B.C` and push `git push origin vA.B.C`
+1. Wait for the release check script to finish.
-7. Wait for the release check script to finish
+1. Edit the release in the draft (the generate release note function is sufficient for most cases).
-8. Edit the release in the draft (the generate release note function is sufficient for most cases)
+1. Publish the draft page.
-9. Publish the draft page, this will initiate the upload script
+1. Approve the publish action.
-10. Approve the upload script
+1. Start the next version (with the `.dev` prefix).
-11. Start the next version (with the `.dev` prefix)
+1. Run `uv sync`.
-12. Create a PR to merge this branch
+1. Create a PR to merge this branch.
-13. Wait for approval to merge the PR, and finish!
+1. Wait for approval to merge the PR, and finish!